Trayvon Bromell: 2014

 On March 29, 2014, Bromell tied the world junior record in the 100 meters, running a 10.01 at the Texas Relays in Austin, Texas, while representing Baylor University.
 Just one day before the race, Bromell came within .01 of the record with a 10.02.
 Following the meet, Bromell was named "2014 Texas Relays Most Outstanding Performer."
 The last Baylor athlete to receive the same honor was Michael Johnson, 24 years earlier.

-On June 13, 2014, Bromell ran 9.92 in the semifinals at the NCAA Men's Outdoor Track and Field Championships at Hayward Field in Eugene, Oregon, but that result did not enter the record books, because it was ruled wind-assisted due to a +2.2mps tail-wind with +2.0mps being the maximum allowable tail-wind for times to be considered legal.
+On June 13, 2014, Bromell ran 9.92 in the semifinals at the NCAA Men's Outdoor Track and Field Championships at Hayward Field in Eugene, Oregon, but that result did not enter the record books, because it was ruled wind-assisted due to a +2.2 mps tail-wind with +2.0 mps being the maximum allowable tail-wind for times to be considered legal.
 The following day, he ran 9.97 in the final with a legal +1.8mps wind.
-Pending ratification, that gave him sole possession of the men's 100m record.
+Pending ratification, that gave him sole possession of the men's 100 m record.
 Bromell became the first freshman since Walter Dix in 2005 to win the 100 meters at the NCAA Outdoor Championships.

 At the end of May 2014, Bromell ran a time of 9.77 at the Big 12 Championships.
 However, the record-time was nullified by a +4.2 m/s tail-wind.
 The meet was at Lubbock, Texas, where the altitude is just eight meters below an elevation that would qualify marks for altitude assistance.
 Meet officials also reversed the direction of the race to take advantage of the wind.
-Bromell's time of 9.77 ranks equal to the ninth-fastest wind-aided 100 meters race of all time.
+At the time, Bromell's time of 9.77 was the ninth-fastest wind-aided 100 meter result of all time.